-- Resting Recovery: Propping yourself against a wall will gradually restore your health, depicted as Hammond catching his breath.
-And bloodstains on his clothes will magically fade away.
+- Resting Recovery: Propping yourself against a wall will gradually restore your health, depicted as the characters catching their breath.
+And bloodstains on their clothes will magically fade away.

-- Rubber Band A.I.: At the latter stages for both Mark and Frank, where any gang starts chasing you, they'll always be faster than even the only sports car in the game, and only a crash will stop them from going to your side and empty their guns on your current car.
+- Rubber-Band A.I.: In the two games, where any gang starts chasing you, they'll always be faster than even the only sports car in the game, and only a crash will stop them from going to your side and empty their guns on your current car.